fl1ckje/Nike-store-product--information-parser/README.md

-# Nike-store-product-page-parser
+# Nike-store-product--information-parser
 Product information parser on Nike website using Selenium.
-Works as web app.

 ## Usage quick-guide
 1. Make sure that you have got Firefox browser and gecko driver installed.